 Robot Keychains is a great little activity to get students excited about making and learning about cool technologies!
 Students learn about Laser cutting and practice fine motor skills as they create a little robot keychain of their own!
 The Robots can be customized for your school or event!

 These projects allow students to use the technology in the Mobile Fab Lab and do a small amount of design work.
-These projects are mostly one to two day projects.
+These projects are mostly one to two day projects that should be done by a teacher who has some experience with the MFL.

 Students will experiment with different paper blades to determine which shape creates the most energy.
 This is a GREAT activity for any alternative energy or sustainability unit!
 The Wind Turbine activity can be expanded to include laser cutting – students can digitally design and fabricate their own blades!